 - Do you want a smaller home to improve your lifestyle?

 - What sort of house will suit you now and in the years ahead?

 - What are the ‘must-have’ features of your new home and neighbourhood?

 - Is there appropriate housing stock in the area you want to live?

 - Can you find a new home that suits your lifestyle, budget and future needs?

 Each of these decisions needs to be researched before taking any action; you don’t want to sell your family home and then not find the ideal replacement in your chosen area.

 What’s the alternative to downsizing in retirement?

-If you decide your family home is the best place to see out your retirement, you could consider
+If you decide your family home is the best place to see out your retirement, one alternative to downsizing is getting a

-a Household Loan which is a kind of reverse mortgage.
+a Household Loan, which is a type of reverse mortgage.
 A Household Loan is specifically designed to meet the needs of retirees and enables you to access the equity built up in your home.